aligurbuz/laravel-api/README.md

 For example, when you use the user::class model, the column values of your table are checked and validations are performed according to this model.

 Let's visualize the event by making an example;
-Let's create a table of restaurants with a migration like the one below.
+Let's create a table named restaurants with a migration like the one below.

 ```php